JanPanjan/ANS/notes/practical-notebook.md

 Instructions for filling in the worksheets:

 - Worksheets include questions (some are for refreshing the knowledge, whereas some will probably require a little bit of literature review) and practical work, where you carefully insert all codes and as much as possible comments.

 - Each step of the bioinformatics analysis should be well documented and explained why it was performed and why each parameter/option of the command was used.

 - Bioinformatics tools which you will use have several options.
 I encourage you to explore why they are used for.
 Make sure that you add this to the report as well.

 - Comments regarding the worksheets, how can be improved, what should be added, etc. are welcome.

 ---

 # Setting up your environment

-**Virtual environments** are great, because they let you have separate environments for separate proejcts.
+**Virtual environments** are great, because they let you have separate environments for separate projects.
 This is advantageous, since one project could rely on a certain package version 3, while some other may require version 4.

 ## Conda